May, 2018 - Single Dish Training School

 Open to GBT Observers and Scientific Community

-The workshop will begin on the morning of Monday, January 15 and end on the afternoon of Tuesday, January 16, 2018.
+The workshop will begin on the morning of Saturday, May 19 and end on the afternoon of Wednesday, May 23, 2018.
+Attendees should plan on arriving on Friday, May 18 to fully participate in the workshop.

 A detailed Schedule will be available soon.